0xjunha/riscv-vm-speedrun/benchmarks/README.md

 For each VM case, the host runner starts a fresh persistent server process, loads the ELF, checks one untimed run, performs the requested untimed warmups, then times and validates each `RUN` round trip.
 Process startup and `LOAD` are excluded.
+The retired-instruction count must remain identical across repetitions and VM implementations or the comparison fails.

 The native reference follows the same correctness-run, warmup, and repetition counts, but times only the shared workload function.
 Input reading, process